The Veggie Recipe page!

 Halloumi + 'Greek Potatoes' - deep fried halloumi in flavoured batter - yum!

-- The sequence is
+- The Sequence (overview)

-1. Put the potatoes in the oven
+1. Prepare the potatoes and put them in the oven

 2. Make the batter and get out the salad or frozen peas.
 Cut lemons in to small quarters to squeeze over the halloumi later!